-- Step 1 Create a synthetic DII which has no children other than as specified below. - Step 2 Create an EII as a child of the document element whose namespace name is null and whose local name is the same as the WSDL message part's name. - Step 3a If the WSDL message part is defined using the type attribute then the contents of the new EII are required to conform to the contents defined by the referenced type definition.
+Step 2 - Create an EII as a child of the document element whose namespace name is null and whose local name is the same as the WSDL message part's name.

+Step 32a - If the WSDL message part is defined using the type attribute then create an EII as a child of the document element.
+The local name and namespace name of the newly created EII are determined by the WS-BPEL 2.0 engine and are not specified by this document.
+The handling of this EII is similar to how WS-BPEL 2.0 handles the containers for complex and simple type XML variables.
+The contents of the new EII are required to conform to the contents defined by the referenced type definition.

-Step 3b - If the WSDL message part is defined using the element attribute then the new EII will itself contain an EII which manifests the element defined by the referenced type definition.
+Step 3b2b - If the WSDL message part is defined using the element attribute then the new EII will itself contain create an EII as a child of the document element which manifests the element defined by the referenced type definition.